 The Clerk did not submit claims to the Virginia Department of Taxation (Taxation) for tax set-off of refunds for delinquent court fines and costs totaling $2,021, resulting in a loss of revenue to the Commonwealth and locality.
 Section 58.1-521 of the Code of Virginia requires that all courts use the tax set-off program to collect unpaid fines and costs.
 Courts must submit claims for set‐off of tax refunds through Taxation's automated accounting system.
 The Clerk should use the tax refund set‐off process to maximize collections as required by the Code of Virginia.

 The Clerk has taken corrective action to remediate the finding that we communicated in our previous report.

 We acknowledge the cooperation extended to us by the Clerk and the Clerk’s staff during this engagement.

+Staci A. Henshaw

 AUDITOR OF PUBLIC ACCOUNTS

-LJH
+LJH/vks

 cc: The Honorable Jessica Foster, Judge